Get E-Book

 loadEnvFile(".env.local");

-Path choice matters more for programmatic loading than for CLI loading because the call may live inside a package, a script, or a test helper.
+Path choice is more visible with programmatic loading because the call may live inside a package, script, or test helper.

 loadEnvFile(new URL("../.env.test", import.meta.url));